Golf Tutorials

 Synthetic Rubber and Elastomer Blends

 This is the most common category for soft grips.
 Brands use proprietary rubber compounds that are much softer than the traditional, firm rubber found on standard tour grips.
 Lamkin, for instance, uses its ACE (Advanced Cohesive Elastomer) material in many of its comfort-oriented grips.
 This material is engineered to provide a high degree of tackiness and vibration dampening while maintaining reasonable durability.
-It feels cushioned and secure, encouraging that a light gentle hold without the fear of the club slipping.
+It feels cushioned and secure, encouraging a light, gentle hold without the fear of the club slipping.

 Advanced Polymers

 When you think of the absolute softest, most cushioned grips on the market, you're likely thinking of grips made from advanced polymers.
 Winn Grips is the pioneer in this space, with its iconic WinnDry polymer material.
 These grips are famously soft and exceptionally tacky, especially in the Dri-Tac line.
 The polymer material creates a fantastically comfortable and secure connection to the club that feels almost like the grip molds to your hands.
 This is the top choice for players prioritizing comfort above all else.
+If you're curious about maximizing grip performance, learn how to soften golf grips.

 Micro-Texture and Surface Technology